Adding Haptic Feedback / Vibrations to your MAUI app

 Code sample

-Check out my MAUI playground:
+Check out my MAUI playground for a full sample:

 Results